iyermobile/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Create a new factor variable `weekpart` in the dataset with two levels “weekday” and “weekend”.
+Create a new factor variable `weekpart` in the dataset with two levels 'weekday' and 'weekend'.

 ```r
 weekParts <- c("Weekday", "Weekend")